Dalton-Meyer/React-picture-gallery/README.md

 ## Description

+This is one of my projects using React, was a fun experience learning about how it works and just how much different it is compared to jQuery.
+This is just a simply photo gallery it isn't much but it was the start of the road down the React path.

 ## installation

 Everything should be all set, all you have to do is run npm install.
 Then when you want to use the application.